Calvin and Hobbes by Bill Watterson for December 21, 1988

 Calvin: Read me "Hamster Huey and the Gooey Kablooie."
 Dad: Oh, I don't want to read that again.
 Let's read something different tonight.
 Calvin: No, I want to hear "Hamster Huey and the Gooey Kablooie."
 Dad: C'mon, Calvin, I've read this a thousand times.
 Calvin: Read it again.
 Please?
 Please?
 Dad: All right, all right.
 Calvin: You'll do the squeaky voices, the gooshy sound effects, and the happy hampster hop, won't you?
 Dad: Look, can't we read something else?

-yow4zip Premium Member almost 11 years ago
+yow4zip Premium Member about 11 years ago

 Your discomfort is half the fun, Dad!